By the end of unit A6, students should be comfortable playing basic staccato and legato notes. They should also:

 - be able to differentiate between the staccato dot and the dot of a dotted minim

 - be able to spot legato slurs in their pieces

 - be able to add dots/slurs to pieces, as they wish.

 Students only need to be able to play staccato OR legato notes.
 But they should be able to play a piece that includes both staccato notes AND legato notes separately.

-- For staccato sounds some students find it helpful to imagine the piano keys are hot so they bounce off the keys
+- For staccato sounds ask students to imagine the keys are hot (so they bounce off).

-- If a student is struggling to play legato sounds it can be useful to get them to really overlap the keys, so they can feel what it is like to make an exaggerated, sustained sound.
-Then gradually get them to reduce the amount of overlap until they get a good legato sound.
+- If a student is struggling with legato sounds try getting them to exaggerate the overlap between notes.
+This will help them connect the feeling of the sustained sound with the motion.
+Gradually get them to reduce the amount of overlap until they get a good legato sound.

 We sell our worksheets through our Payhip store.
 The links below take you directly to the relevant product pages